Redshark61/L--le-au-Python/README.md

 ## Mods

 The most important point of this game is to be "modable".
 You have a _mod_ folder in wich you can store moded json file.
 If you want to do it, you **need** to respect the exact same syntax as the main json file stored in the *data* folder.

+### To create new quests

+If you want to add a new quest, you first need to add its coordinate in a *coordinates.json* file into the *mods* folder.
+You must copy the *coordinates.json* file in order to add your own coords among the original one.
+Moreover, you need to specify :

+- what kind of mark should your quest be shown as
+- what's the name of the folder in wich your file is
+- what's the name of the file wich launch the quest

+You **need** to have a *main* function into the main file.
+You can also use the *checkLength* function to create your very own story.
+To achieve this you can copy the *cinematic.json* file and add your own story.
+You **need** to give the same name for the cinematic key and your main file.

 ## Contribution